 You’ve written a novel, what next…

 A few months ago I met with a fabulous new author and we discussed, over brunch, how to get her book into the right hands of agents.
-Since, I have fabulous agents, Cyle Young and Tessa Emily Hall at Hartline Agency I don’t have to go through go through the query trenches again.
+Since I have fabulous agent, I don’t have to go through the query trenches again.
 What a weight off, but I thought I’d share, just a smidgen, of what I shared with her.

 Some helpful links on queries to check out:

 8 Tips From Literary Agents About How to Get Published

 The Single Most Important Thing Your Query Letter Must Do If You Want To Get A Literary Agent

 How To Write A Query Letter In 12 Easy Steps

 So you have a kick-butt query, now what do you do?
 This is where your business side must turn on.
 RESEARCH.
 Start searching.
 Thanks to the interwebz there are a gazillion ways to find the right agent.
 And, thanks to the interwebz, there are a gazillion ways to find the wrong agent.
 You are looking for agents who like/read/want what you’ve got!

 Join Query Tracker, or you could manage your own spreadsheet, but, as for me, I rather enjoyed having this already done.
 Query Tracker gave me all the details along with a community for writers to ferret out the good and the bad.
 It has a wonderful portal for keeping track of who you sent your query to, along with which particular letter you sent.
 (Might not seem like a big deal, but believe me it was.)